sizxle/Java-Cert/README.md

-This repo is used by me to write notes for my java cert prep.
+This repo is used by me to write notes for my java cert prep.regreg